-This bill would express findings and declarations of the Legislature about, among other things, the educational, cultural, and health needs of California's most distressed communities.
-The bill would establish the California Promise Neighborhood Initiative to develop a system of 40 California promise neighborhoods throughout the state to support children's development.
-The bill would, commencing in July 2014, require the State Department of Education to develop an application process for eligible entities to apply for sites to become promise neighborhoods.
-The bill would require the State Department of
+This bill would express findings and declarations of the Legislature about, among other things, the educational, cultural, and health social, and health needs of California's most distressed communities.
+The bill would establish the California Promise Neighborhood Initiative to develop a system of up to 40 California promise neighborhoods throughout the state to support children's development.
+The bill would, commencing in July-2014 2015, require the State Department of